kingpagau/DWL/README.md

 are the implementation of the described Jupyter Notebooks above as a AWS Lambda function in the AWS surrounding.
 The Lamda Functions are both triggered every 10 minutes by AWS EventBridge (CloudWatch Events).

 ### Access to PostgreSQL database and AWS S3 Bucket

+All databases and the S3 Bucket are publicly available.

+However if you need the user credentials in order to upload the static API to the S3 Bucket please contact pascal.waelti@stud.hslu.com.
+The hardcoded credentials in the code need to updated by for every new Learner Lab - Foundational Services session.